edfong/survival_mp/README.md

 ```
 python3 1_sim.py
 ```
-The R scripts should be run (in Rstudio or terminal) after the respective Python scripts, as some datasets are simulated/split into the `data` folder by the Python scripts.
+The R scripts should be run (in Rstudio or terminal) after the respective Python scripts, as some datasets are simulated/split into the `run_expt/data` folder by the Python scripts.

-Outputs from the experiments are stored in `plot_files`, which are then used by the the respective Jupyter notebook with the prefix to produce the plots in the paper and supplementary material.
+Outputs from the experiments are stored in `run_expt/plot_files`, which are then used by the the respective Jupyter notebook with the prefix to produce the plots in the paper and supplementary material.

 # Data
 We have included the following datasets in `run_expts/data` for convenience: